ROHAN508/eYSIP-24_Field_Exploration_ROS_Vehicles/README.md

    ```bash
    ros2 run teleop_bot pub
    ```
-   If u have less computation on Pi run the publisher on the remote PC using the same command Now u can control the bot using WASD keys for movement W - Move Forward
+   If u have less computation on Pi run the publisher on the ``remote PC``using the same command stated above

+Now u can control the bot using ``WASD ``keys for movement :
+- W - Move Forward
-   A - Turn Left
+- A - Turn Left
-   S - Move Backward
+- S - Move Backward
-   D - Turn Right
+- D - Turn Right
-   H  - Halt
+- H  - Halt

 ## Localization and Odometry